SoftwareDistrict/PuppyLove/ReadMe.md

 This project was developed with:
-React
+React Hooks and React Router
 Nodejs and Express
-MariaDB
+MySQL
-Tailwind and SASS
+SASS

 Welcome to PuppyLove!
 A place to find a friend for your best friend.
 Browse dogs in your local area to build up your friends list and communicate play dates with owners.